Plettenberg Bay, Garden Route, South Africa

 Camilla Smith (Staff)

-Kurland is our absolute favorite property in the Plettenberg Bay area.
+Kurland is our absolute favourite property in the Plettenberg Bay area.
 With gorgeous Cape Dutch buildings set in this huge parkland with a lovely pool and spa it feels incredibly peaceful and luxurious.
 It is actually a large polo estate so you look out onto fields with numerous polo ponies and large polo pitches.
 Guests can ride the horses on the estate (there are small ponies for children), burn around on quad bikes or mountain bike around the property - it is great fun for all ages!

 For families there is so much to do and see and families return year on year; families come to South Africa to head only to Kurland for 10 days or longer.
-As one guest said to me once ''Kurland makes traveling with children easy''.
+As one guest said to me once ''Kurland makes travelling with children easy''.
 Some rooms have the most divine attic rooms which are beautifully designed to be a children's haven - equipped with mini dressing gowns, boxes of toys, fluffy teddies etc etc they will feel right at home.
 There is a separate children's play area behind the hotel with sand pits, pool and full of toys and game.
 Staff can take the children off for treasure hunts and picnics in the property if you wanted to laze by the adult pool or have a massage.
 Activities in the area including monkey land, elephant park and bird park are to name a few.

 I really could not recommend Kurland enough, every guest we send there returns absolutely gushing with praise!